 A straddle bent is an interior bent where vehicular or rail traffic crosses beneath the bent cap between two supports/columns of the same bent.
-Each individual support/column for straddle bents shall be considered as a single column/pier wall in accordance with DM0213 with regard to protection, size, and collision loading.
+Each individual support/column for straddle bents shall meet the requirements of Heavy Construction in accordance with BDM 22.2.3.5 and therefore will be considered as a single column/pier wall in accordance with DM0213 with regard to protection, size, and collision loading.
 Do not detail columns or supports for straddle bents within 25 feet of an existing or identified future railroad track regardless of column geometry or presence of crashwall.
 Where straddle bents are utilized over vehicular or rail traffic, provide a minimum of one foot of additional vertical clearance above requirements outlined in the BDM.